sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 - tying an action to a specific actor
 - characterizing a certain aspect of an action

-Reading these definitions attribution seems like a wildly reasonable thing in the event of a security incident.
+Reading these definitions attribution seems wildly reasonable to want to attribute a security incident.
 So why the fuss?

-## Short Answer
-_Attribution is Hard_.

-## Long Answer
+## Attribution is Hard

 Accurate attribution of attacks is difficult under the best of circumstances and there are a few key, common issues.